mhmtalib/mhmtalib/about_me.md

 - 👀 I’m interested in Software Languages
 - 🌱 I’m currently learning Phyton and Assembly Language
 - 📫 ali.bahur@ozu.edu.tr
+-    Department of Electrical and Electronics Engineering
+-    Turkey

 <!---
 mhmtalib/mhmtalib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.